 |Osprey Stratos 24||$130||2 lb.
 12 oz.||24, 34, 36, 50L||Cushioned||Alloy frame||5 exterior|

 With its impressive combination of comfort, ventilation, and organization, the Stratos is one of the best premium daypacks on the market.
-A new competitor for 2018 is Patagonia’s Nine Trails line.
+In this category, we also like Patagonia’s Nine Trails line.
 Made in 14, 20, 28, and 36-liter capacities, it offers more day hike-oriented sizes than the Stratos but is priced even higher (the 28-liter model goes for $159).
 In using the Nine Trails, we like the large flexible pocket along the front and the build quality is what you expect from the brand.
 It also undercuts the smaller Stratos 24 in weight by about 9 ounces.
 But we didn’t find the Nine Trails as comfortable: its foam and mesh backpanel doesn’t ventilate as well, and it’s missing features like a rain cover and gear attachment points.
-All told, we think the Stratos is the better all-around build and saves you $29 in the process.
+All told, we think the Stratos is the better all-around build and saves you $29 in the process

-CamelBak is another company with a strong reputation in the pack market.
-Their top daypack is the Fourteener 24, which has been updated for this season.
+CamelBak is another company with a strong reputation in the pack market, and their top daypack is the Fourteener 24.
 Compared it to the Stratos, the CamelBak is a solid alternative: it has very good organization, the articulating backpanel both ventilates well and conforms nicely to your back, and it comes with a 3-liter hydration reservoir.
 But the Osprey has nicer padding along the hipbelt and shoulder straps, its compression straps do a better job keeping the load pulled in close, and it’s clearly the better choice if you don’t need a hydration reservoir (you can only get the Fourteener 24 with the 3-liter system).
 Both are great options, but the Stratos is the slightly most complete design.

 If you’re thinking about buying gear that we’ve reviewed on Switchback Travel, you can help support us in the process.
 Just click on any of the seller links above, and if you make a purchase, we receive a small percentage of the transaction.
 The cost of the product is the same to you but this helps us continue to test and write about outdoor gear.
 Thanks and we appreciate your support!